 Well, now that we have seen that the diploma in Brazil is valid in Japan when validated, is the rule valid the opposite?
 The answer is yes, it is possible!
 As we have seen, the signatory countries to the Hague Convention, such as Brazil and Japan, can more easily do this validation process.

 So, before returning to Brazil, it is necessary to authenticate by means of the Hague Apostille the diploma together with the Japanese state that you have trained to prove that the information is true.
-The documents that need to be apostille are the diploma, the history and the copy of the completion work.
-And also, of course, sworn translation.
+The documents that need to be apostille are the diploma, the history and the copy of the completion work. and also, of course, sworn translation.

 Every higher education institution, for example, has its own academic requirements.
 Here in Brazil the validation is done by federal and state universities, in case of graduation.
 Already master's and doctorate stricto sensu can be done by both public and private universities.

-Now let's go to the part of the scholarship, do all this process of validation of diploma from abroad for Brazil varies from $ 500 reais to $ 3,000 reais.
+Now let's go to the part of the scholarship, do all this process of validation of diploma from abroad for Brazil varies from $ 500 BRL to $ 3,000 reais.
 That's why if you already have in mind to go or return to Brazil, leave a little money aside!

 See the list of documents needed to validate your diploma, whether to leave Brazil or return: